lucacorti/jsonapi_plug/README.md

 ### Usage

-Simply add `use JSONAPI.View` either to the top of your view, or to the web.ex view section and add the proper functions to your view like so.
+Simply add `use JSONAPI.View` either to the top of your view and add render functions to your view:

 ```elixir
 defmodule MyApp.PostView do